 - 1. Fitgenes generates its revenues from a network of Certified Practitioners ("CP's")(the CP's are generally doctors, nutritionists or alternative health professionals).
 The number of CP's drives the monthly level of membership fees, the training revenues and the number of Programs sold each month.
 The Fitgenes marketing plan is to initially develop its CP networks in Australia and Malaysia and then to expand into other countries as its systems are integrated and refined to meet varying customer needs in different countries. - 2.
-The 5-year projection has a build up to 947 CP's over the 5-year period.
-We have adjusted the projected monthly number of CP's in the projections to the actual number of CP's signed up to 15 October 2011 and the Fitgenes growth of 15 CP's per month has been accepted for November 2011 to the end of the projection period.
+The 5-year projection has a build up to 947 CP's over the 5-year period or a growth of 15 CP's per month.
+We have adjusted the projected monthly number of CP's in the projections to the actual number of CP's signed up in the 6 months to 31 December 2011 (102 or 17 per month) and the Fitgenes growth of 15 CP's per month has been accepted for January 2012 to the end of the projection period.
 We consider that this projection is reasonable as there are presently over 48,000 doctors in Australia (32,000 of these are general practitioners) and there are 22,000 doctors in Malaysia. - 3.
 The projections assume that each CP will sell 5 Programs per month.
 The projection uses a minimum Program price and no recognition of higher prices for the more advanced Programs has been taken into account in the projections. - 4.
 Expenses in relation to Employment, Office, Marketing, Travel, Research and Development and Other expenses have been allowed for in the projections. - 5.
 Fitgenes is not a capital intensive business as it can be managed with staff in offices at various locations throughout the world.
 DNA analysis is presently conducted by specialist laboratories contracted by Fitgenes and this form of sub-contracting is expected to continue throughout the projection period.